 Siren supports Ogg Vorbis, MP3, FLAC, WavPack, WAVE, AIFF and a few other file formats.
 Playback is possible through sndio, PulseAudio, ALSA, OSS, Sun audio and libao.
-Siren has been tested on OpenBSD, NetBSD, FreeBSD and Linux.
+Siren is known to run on OpenBSD, NetBSD, FreeBSD and Linux.

 The latest version is 0.5, released 4 March 2015.
 A summary of the changes between versions can be found in the CHANGES file.
 The releases are signed with my PGP key.

 Packages for the following systems have been kindly made available by others.

 The source is maintained in a Mercurial repository.
 It can be browsed online with the web interface or downloaded with the following command.